Ten Lost Tribes: Historical view

-Mainstream scholars suggest that while deportations took place both before and after the destruction of Israel (722-720 BCE), they were less significant than the Bible's account of them indicates.
+Some scholars suggest that while deportations took place both before and after the destruction of Israel (722–720 BCE), they were less significant than a cursory reading of the Bible's account of them indicates.
 During the earlier Assyrian invasions, the Transjordan and the Galilee did witness large-scale deportations, and entire tribes were lost; the tribes of Reuben, Gad, Dan, and Naphtali are never mentioned again.
 The region of Samaria, on the other hand, was larger and more populous.
 Two of the region's largest cities, Samaria and Megiddo, were mostly left intact, and the rural communities were generally left alone.
 Additionally, according to the Book of Chronicles, King Hezekiah of Judah invited the survivors of Ephraim, Zebulun, Asher, Issachar and Manasseh to Jerusalem to celebrate Passover.
 Therefore, it is assumed that the majority of people who survived the Assyrian invasions remained in the area.
 According to researchers, the Samaritan community of today, which claims to be descended from Ephraim, Manasseh, Levi, and, up until 1968, also Benjamin, does in fact predominantly derive from the tribes that continued to live in the region.
-It has been proposed that some Israelites joined the southern tribes in the Kingdom of Judah, however, this theory is debated.
+It has been proposed that some Israelites joined the southern tribes in the Kingdom of Judah; however, this theory is debated.
 The Israelites who were deported are thought to have assimilated with the local populace.

 For instance, the New Standard Jewish Encyclopedia states: "In historic fact, some members of the Ten Tribes remained in the land of Israel, where apart from the Samaritans some of their descendants long preserved their identity among the Jewish population, others were assimilated, while others were presumably absorbed by the last Judean exiles who in 597–586 BCE were deported to Assyria ...
-Unlike the Judeans of the southern Kingdom, who survived a similar fate 135 years later, they soon assimilated ..."
+Unlike the Judeans of the southern Kingdom, who survived a similar fate 135 years later, they soon assimilated".